maxartomenko/quotes-fetcher/readme.md

 2. `{"action": "subscribe", "assetId": 1}` - subscribes to asset with required id and client will receive asset rate history for the last 30 minutes and then rate updates for the asset every 1 second until switch to another asset or disconnect.
 If another subscribe message received, websocket context will be switched to new asset id.

-Main further improvement - make unit and integration tests.
+Main further improvement - make unit and integration tests, `pyproject.toml`.